-Whether you’re a pro athlete, student athlete, or weekend warrior, if you’re injured, you want treatment that’s tailored to your needs so you can return to your activity quickly.
-Dr. Kevin Blue, DPM, FACFAS, is double-board certified and has extensive training in the treatment of sports injuries in athletes of all levels and ages, including pediatric patients.
+Whether you’re a pro athlete, student-athlete, or weekend warrior, if you’re injured, you want treatments that are tailored to your needs so you can return to activity quickly.
+Podiatrists Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and their team are skilled in treating sports injuries in athletes of all levels and ages, including those affecting pediatric patients.
 At Colorado Foot + Ankle Sports Medicine, patients in and around Parker, Colorado, can receive podiatric care using state-of-the-art technology and techniques to help them recover quickly and fully, so they can regain their mobility, flexibility, and strength.
-Plus, Dr. Blue offers guidance to help athletes train and play safely and prevent future injuries.
+Plus, they offer guidance to help athletes train and play safely and prevent future injuries.

 Most sports injuries can be classified as direct-impact injuries, which occur when an object (or another person) comes in contact with your foot or ankle, or indirect-impact injuries, like twists or “torquing” movements from pivoting or other movements.
 Many foot and ankle injuries occur as a result of repetitive stress from running or jumping that causes wear and tear on the:

 Over time, these repetitive strains can cause damage on their own, or they can weaken the tissues and structures of your foot so it’s more prone to injuries.
 Some injuries can be caused by footwear that doesn’t fit properly or provide enough support for your foot.
 Still others occur when an athlete skips doing warm-up stretches and exercises prior to participating in a sport or activity, or when they use an improper form or technique during play.

 Your feet and ankles contain dozens of bones, tendons, ligaments, and other tissues, and athletic activities can cause injuries to any of these.
 Still, there are some sports injuries that are more common, like: